 True to his word, Gov. Branstad, along with Lt.
 Gov. Reynolds committed to a balanced budget in their first year in office.
 For the first time in decades, the Legislature passed, and Gov. Branstad signed, a two-year budget with a 5-year projection.
 This budget provided Iowa businesses the predictability and stability they needed to grow.

 As a result, Iowa added more than 46,000 gross new jobs in 2011, Branstad’s first year in office.
 Iowa added 13,500 net new jobs in 2011, which is 6 times more than the 2,200 average net new jobs a year during the previous 12 years.

 In the 2012 legislative session, Gov. Branstad and Lt.
-Gov. Reynolds will continue to push for commercial property tax reform, not because it costs businesses money, but because it costs Iowans jobs.
+Gov. Reynolds continued to push for commercial property tax reform, not because it costs businesses money, but because it costs Iowans jobs.

 On November 4, 2014, Iowans re-elected Branstad and Reynolds.

 In his first session after being re-elected, Gov. Branstad signed historic investments in Iowa's infrastructure into law.
 The result is significant investment in Iowa's roads and bridges, as well as the innovative Connect Every Acre Plan that will work to expand high-speed broadband internet to Iowa's agriculture industry, schools, businesses and homes.